Dancers and crowds fill a downtown street during a large Pride parade

 Charlotte Pride 2026 Calendar

 • Thursday, August 13.
-Pride Week's marquee kickoff, the Charlotte Pride Drag Pageant, crowns the weekend's royalty and sets the tone for what's ahead.
+Pride Week's marquee kickoff, the Charlotte Pride Drag Pageant crowns the weekend's royalty at Chasers NoDa, 7 PM — ticketed, and the one Pride Week event that sells out.

 • Friday, August 14.
 The bars open the weekend.
-The Scorpio — the biggest gay dance club in the Carolinas — kicks off its multi-night Pride run with drag, DJs, and multiple party zones.
+The Scorpio — the biggest gay dance club in the Carolinas — opens its Pride run at 8 PM across the Stage, Rooftop, Veranda and Parlor rooms.
+Over in NoDa, Chasers throws its PRIDE Kick Off Party with DJ Steven J, doors at 10 PM and an 11 PM drag showtime.

 • Saturday, August 15.
-The Charlotte Pride Festival opens at noon at First Ward Park with multiple stages, a health fair, a youth and family zone, and a marketplace.
+The Charlotte Pride Festival opens at noon at First Ward Park and runs until 10 PM, with multiple stages, a health fair, a youth and family zone, and a marketplace.
 In the afternoon, Flourish: A Celebration of LGBTQ Arts & Culture runs 1–6 PM at the DuBois Center.
-That night, the clubs peak — The Scorpio and Chasers both go until close.
+That night, the clubs peak — The Scorpio and Chasers' NGHT//SHFT: HEATWAVE both run until 2 AM.

 • Sunday, August 16.
-Festival Day 2 opens at noon, then the Charlotte Pride Parade steps off at 1 PM and marches down North Tryon Street through the heart of Uptown.
-Cool down afterward at SPLASH: A Pride Tea Dance at Bar Argon, 4–8 PM.
+Festival Day 2 runs 12–6 PM, and the Charlotte Pride Parade steps off at 1 PM and marches down North Tryon Street through the heart of Uptown.
+Cool down afterward at SPLASH: A Pride Tea Dance at Bar Argon, 4–8 PM, or at Chasers' PRIDE: The Climax, 5–9 PM.

 Pro Tip